wyager/NanoMechBoard/README.md

-# MicroMechBoard
+# NanoMechBoard
-This project is the teensy code for Will Yager's custom mechanical keyboard project.
+This project is the teensy code for Will Yager's even smaller custom mechanical keyboard project.

 The code serves two functions: